kleineluka/backlace/README.md

 > *Remember that time when I told you to relax?
 You need some inner-#!&$&%!-peace!*

-Backlace 🎀 is a versatile anime (as well as toon/pbr) shader for Unity and VRChat.
-Despite mainly serving as a starting point for future projects, you will find that Backlace is packed with a wide range of features- from anime character shading, to screen-space rim lighting, to procedural glitter.
+Backlace 🎀 is a versatile anime (also called "toon", "cel shaded", or "npr") shader for Unity and VRChat.
+You will find that Backlace is packed with a wide range of features- from anime character shading, to screen-space rim lighting, to procedural glitter.
+Get started with a single click for a typical fully-lit anime character or dive deep into the advanced settings like Pathing and Refraction! (─‿‿─)♡

-Integrating into Backlace are some of my other open-source shader projects, such as [Dazzle 🎶](https://github.com/kleineluka/dazzle) providing the user interface and [Premonition 👁️](https://github.com/kleineluka/premonition) providing the compact shader generation.

 ## Features 🌈
 - **Core Features:**